 Some families prefer a perfect piece of pecan, while others like a satisfying slice of sweet potato.
 But which pie takes the cake, so to speak?
-Pillsbury, America’s go-to company for all things baked, aggregated data from searches on its website to reveal which pie holds the biggest piece of the country’s heart.
-And their results aren’t what you might expect.
+GE set out to find out.
+They surveyed 1,550 people throughout the continental United States and then created a map infographic revealing which pie holds the biggest piece of people’s hearts in every state.
+(Sadly, Alaska and Hawaii weren’t part of the survey.)

 And the results were, for the most part, what you might expect.
 Pumpkin, the pie that’s all but synonymous with Thanksgiving, was the overall winner.
 But, perhaps more surprisingly, the survey found that the results were very split by region.
 While pumpkin pie dominated the western, central, and midwestern United States, apple pie and pecan pie also made a very strong showing.
 The New England and mid-Atlantic regions were unified in their love of apple pie (almost—Maryland went with pumpkin!).
 Find out how apple pie became such an iconic American dessert in the first place.

 The South was a little more split, with Texas and its neighbors Oklahoma, Louisiana, and Missouri being all in for pecan pie.
 Pecan pie was also a hit in Tennessee, Kentucky, Alabama, and Mississippi—but those four states were also enamored with apple, creating a…pie tie!
 (We had to.)
 But the southern states on the East Coast—Florida, Georgia, the Carolinas, Virginia, and West Virginia—went with the traditional pumpkin.